Successful grant recipients

 Connect with Elderly Carers through the COVID-19 Pandemic

-The project will provide phone and Zoom conferencing facilitated by the Carer Support Service Officer of Northern Sydney Local Health District.
-Multiple weekly sessions will engage older carers, providing a supported 'virtual space' where they can connect positively, share, learn, laugh, access support and vital information.
-Facebook support will also be provided.
+The project provided phone and Zoom conferencing facilitated by the Carer Support Service Officer of Northern Sydney Local Health District.
+Multiple weekly sessions engaged older carers, providing a supported 'virtual space' where they could connect positively, share, learn, laugh, access support and vital information.
+Facebook support was also provided.

 For more information, please contact NSLHD-Carers@health.nsw.gov.au

 Connect-a-Kit is an interactive kit project targeted at seniors living in Orange that provided opportunities for social interaction, mental stimulation, new activities, and health promotion resources.
 Kits were delivered and exchanged on a fortnightly basis.